Teradata/product-help/UseCases/ExternalObjectStore/README.md

 ### Example 2

-Example 2 copies the same dataset, this time partitioning by the sensor date year under the *sample2* partition:
+This second example will copy the same dataset, this time partitioning by the sensor date year under the *sample2* partition:

 ```sql
 SELECT * FROM WRITE_NOS (